osmdroid/osmdroid/issues/readme.md

 # What's this?

-Long long ago, Google offered open source projects a home for code, issue tracking, etc.
+Long time ago, Google offered open source projects a home for code, issue tracking, etc.

 At one point, there was a tool to automagically migrate everything from